bcgov/ols-router/docs/rpng-2.0-release-notes.md

 # Route Planner 2.0 Release Notes

-# Overview
+## Overview
 Route Planner 2.0 is the first release of Route Planner Next Generation.
+We took what we learned from using the excellent Graph Hopper open source library and built a new, open-source route planner from scratch.
+RPNG focusses on time-dependent routing and commercial vehicle routing.
+We still use the open-source Jsprit library for route optimization.

+## API Changes

-It is backward compatible with Route Planner 1.x .
-All new features are grouped into modules which can be turned on or off with each routing request.
+1. Route Planner 2.0 is backward compatible with Route Planner 1.x .
+2. All new features are grouped into modules which can be turned on or off with each routing request.

-# Features
+## Features

-## Basic Routing
+### Basic Routing
 1. Time-independent turn restrictions
 2. Shortest/fastest route
 3. Turn-by-turn directions including travel time and cardinal direction on each leg.